-In line with PEF guidelines, 14 impact factors are currently taken into account.
 These impact factors, shown in Figure 2 by impact category and described in Table 1, provide an overall and consistent overview of potential cosmetic environmental impacts.
-However, a few modifications/adaptations were made on the impact assessment methodologies for some of the factors in order to either better adapt to the specificities of cosmetic products, such as freshwater ecotoxicity, or to anticipate foreseeable methodological improvements, such as water scarcity.
+However, a few modifications/ adaptations were made on the impact assessment methodologies for some of the factors in order to either better adapt to the specificities of cosmetic products, such as freshwater ecotoxicity, or to anticipate foreseeable methodological or data collection improvements, such as fossil fuels and minerals.